PrachiSharma6/Learning/JAVASCRIPT.md

 document.getElementById("demo").innerHTML=
 "My car is " + myCar.age(year) + " years old.";
 </script>
+event loop
+In JavaScript, the event loop is a fundamental mechanism that enables the asynchronous execution of code.
+It’s an essential part of the JavaScript runtime environment, allowing the language to handle non-blocking operations efficiently.
+The event loop is responsible for managing the execution of code, handling events, and maintaining the flow of control.
+1. Call Stack:
+•	JavaScript uses a call stack to keep track of the currently executing function (where the program is in its execution).
+2. Callback Queue:
+•	Asynchronous operations, such as I/O operations or timers, are handled by the browser or Node.js runtime.
+When these operations are complete, corresponding functions (callbacks) are placed in the callback queue.
+3. Event Loop:
+•	The event loop continuously checks the call stack and the callback queue.
+If the call stack is empty, it takes the first function from the callback queue and pushes it onto the call stack for execution.

 Class Inheritance -
 To create a class inheritance, use the extends keyword.
 A class created with a class inheritance inherits all the methods from another class.